SJ23 Tech Tip F34a, (Updated 2024-05-25) Bob Schimmel.

 During my first sail I cruised around at near hull speed for the afternoon, heeled at 200 for as much as possible.
 I was impressed with the lack of stretch the new 5/32" wire has.
 Maybe its "waxed car" syndrome but Panache sure felt solid.
 By the end of the afternoon the leeward shrouds showed a bit of slack that was taken up with one turn of the turnbuckles.
 By mid season I've tightened the rigging twice, 1/2 turn each time.
 In both cases the leeward shrouds were just loose at 200 heel.
 I'll continue to monitor the rigging but I doubt there will be anymore adjustments.

-In early August I confirmed the rig tension with a Loos Gauge again and I was pleasantly surprised with how equal my field adjustments were compared to measured tension.
-At this time I released one lower shroud 1/2 turn to straighten the mast which equalized all the measured shroud tensions.
-As it turns out the gauge showed wire strain at ~12% loading on all shrouds (noted by the pointer at 31) which demonstrates that adjusting the rig tension as per Clark's instructions works.
+In early August I confirmed the rig tension with a Loos gauge again and I was pleasantly surprised with how equal my field adjustments were compared to measured tension.
+At this time I released one lower shroud 1/2 turn to remove a bow in the mast which equalized all the measured shroud tensions.
+As it turns out the gauge showed wire strain at ~11% loading on all shrouds (noted by the pointer at 31) which demonstrates that adjusting the rig tension as per Clark's instructions works.
 The rigging has stopped stretching as the tension has held steady for the remainder of the summer.
 At the end of the season Panache experienced a near knockdown with no change in rigging tension.
 Good stuff.

 upper backstay, lower split wire, boom topping lift.

-After reassessing Panache's factory 1/8" backstay, it was upgraded due to old age.
-When the wire of the previous split backstay pulled out of its single Nicopress sleeve, it changed my understanding of the forces involved.
-For these two reasons the entire backstay was replaced to match the rest of the 5/32" standing rigging.
-It could also be that I'm sailing Panache harder since upgrading to 5/32" rigging but that certainly wasn't the case when the wire separated!
-Regardless, the backstay upgrade is relatively easy to do and I'm not about to loose the mast over a simple upgrade.
+When the wire of Panache's factory original split backstay pulled out of its single Nicopress sleeve, it changed my understanding of the forces involved.
+Then after assessing Panache's factory 1/8" backstay, I decided to replace it due to old age, 1977.
+47 years is pretty good.
+For these two reasons the upper part of the backstay was replaced with 5/32" wire to match the rest of the standing rigging.
+The lower split wire was also replaced.
+It could also be that I'm sailing Panache harder since upgrading to 5/32" rigging but that certainly wasn't the case when the split wire pulled out of its sleeve!
+Regardless, the backstay upgrade was relatively easy to do and I'm not about to loose the mast over a simple upgrade.
 See Tech Tip F09 for caution note that initiated this replacement and backstay tensioner details

-The top portion of the new 5/32" backstay has Sta-Lok eye fittings at the top and bottom.
+The top wire of the new 5/32" backstay now has a Sta-Lok eye terminal at both ends.

-NOTE - This is one of those times when I received misleading information about the casting of the SJ23 masthead.
-I was told it changed over the years and an early version may not accept an eye fitting.
-Obviously this is not the case as can be seen in Fig 2, but it is best to verify this against your boat.
+NOTE - This is one of those times when I received misleading information about the SJ23.
+Panache was still floating when I was told the masthead casting changed over the years and an early version may not accept an eye terminal.
+Obviously this is not the case as can be seen in Fig 2 below, but it is best to verify this against your own boat.

-Fig 1, MASTHEAD - The new backstay will fit in the aft groove with the 5/16" pin securing both the Stay-Lok eye fitting and the boom topping lift bale.
-The factory backstay was removed in this photo to fabricate a new one.
+Fig 13, MASTHEAD - The new backstay will fit in the aft groove with the 5/16" pin securing both the Stay-Lok eye terminal and the boom topping lift bale.
+The factory backstay was removed in this photo to fabricate a new one to the same length.

-Fig 2, MASTHEAD - The masthead showing the Dyneema boom topping lift and backstay eye fitting in place on the pin.
-The lighter topping lift should not interfere with the telltales and minimize chafe on the mainsail.
+Fig 14, MASTHEAD - The masthead showing the Dyneema boom topping lift and backstay eye terminal in place on the single pin.
+The lighter topping lift should interfere less with the telltales and minimize chafe on the mainsail.

-Fig 3, WIRE BLOCK - The bottom Stay-Lok eye fitting bolts directly to the wire block, making a neat connection.
+Fig 16, WIRE BLOCK - The bottom Stay-Lok eye terminal on the backstay pins directly to the wire block, making a neat connection.

 NOTE - I don't have a use for the shackle at the top of this block but it behoves me to remove it.
 The second I do, I guarantee you I will need it for something.
 Murphy strikes again.
 Aaarch.

-BOOM TOPPING LIFT - The factory 3/32" SS boom topping lift usually droops with a tendency to snag a leech tell tale, threatening to tear it off.
-In any case:
+Fig 17, BOOM TOPPING LIFT - The factory 3/32" SS boom topping lift usually droops with a tendency to snag a leech tell tale, threatening to tear it off.
+So I made one from Dyneema.

-• 1/8" Dyneema line is light so it should fly off the mainsail to not interfere with the tell tales.
+• 1/8" Dyneema line is light so it flies off the mainsail to not interfere with the tell tales.

-• It is slippery so a tell-tale should pull off easily.
+• It is slippery so a tell-tale releases easily.

 • It is soft so it shouldn't chafe the mainsail leech.